Total Hip Replacement in NYC & Stamford, CT

 Ideally, patients can return to work and the activities they love to perform without worrying about their hip replacement.
 After complete recovery from surgery, some patients may even forget that they had a hip replacement.

-• Acetabulum or “cup” – titanium or cobalt chrome
+• Acetabulum or “cup”: Titanium or cobalt chrome

-• Cup liner – highly cross-linked polyethylene (plastic) or ceramic
+• Cup liner: Highly cross-linked polyethylene (plastic) or ceramic

-• Femoral Head or “ball” – cobalt chrome, ceramic, or ceramicised metal
+• Femoral head or “ball”: Cobalt chrome, ceramic, or ceramicized metal

-• Femoral stem – titanium or cobalt chrome
+• Femoral stem: Titanium or cobalt chrome

 illustration of metal hip replacement parts, including femoral stem and head, as well as same metal replacement inserted into pelvic bone

-Dr. McLawhorn primarily uses the anterior approach to access the hip joint for total hip replacement surgery.
-There are many advantages to this approach over alternative approaches, including less postoperative pain, accelerated recovery, improved range of motion, and, most importantly, less risk of hip dislocation.
-Contrary to what many patients are told, most patients are candidates for this approach and its benefits.
-Also, the risks of this surgery in experienced hands is no different than other approaches.
-In fact, a recent analysis of almost almost 5,000 THR performed at Hospital for Special Surgery showed that the risks of infection, fracture, and other complications was equivalent for anterior and posterior approach THR, and anterior approach THR had a significantly lower risk of dislocation and reoperation compared to posterior approach THR.
+Contrary to what many people hear, most patients are candidates for this approach and its benefits.
+The risks of this surgery in experienced hands are no different than other approaches.
+In fact, a recent analysis of almost 5,000 THRs performed at the Hospital for Special Surgery showed that the risks of infection, fracture, and other complications were equivalent for anterior and posterior approach THR, and anterior approach THR had a significantly lower risk of dislocation and reoperation compared to posterior approach THR.

 Dr. McLawhorn believes that most patients are candidates for anterior approach surgery.
-Many patients are pleasantly surprised when Dr. McLawhorn recommends anterior approach THR for them, because they've been told they are not candidates for this approach by other surgeons.
+Many patients are pleasantly surprised when Dr. McLawhorn recommends the anterior approach THR for them because they've been told they are not candidates for this approach by other surgeons.
 An important exception for Dr. McLawhorn is excessive soft tissue (pannus) overlying the area where the surgical incision will be made, as this is a risk for surgical site infection.
 More rarely, the complexity of the joint replacement may dictate a different surgical approach.

 The choice of surgical approach is based upon patient preference, expectations, anatomy, bone quality, and complexity of the hip replacement procedure.
 Regardless of the surgical approach used, the long-term goals of total hip replacement are the same: eliminate pain, improve function, provide a stable hip, prevent excessive implant wear, and minimize the likelihood of complications.

-The direct anterior approach has been used for hip replacements since the 1950’s, but it didn’t gain popularity in the United States until the early 2000’s.
+The direct anterior approach has been used for hip replacements since the 1950s, but it didn’t gain popularity in the United States until the early 2000s.
 Direct anterior hip replacement surgery is less invasive, causes less muscle damage, and affords quicker recovery than other approaches to the hip.
 These popular perceptions about the approach have made it a more frequently utilized approach for total hip replacement.

 Understanding the Anterior Approach

-Advantages of Anterior Approach For Hip Replacement
+Advantages of Anterior Approach for Hip Replacement

 In addition to reducing muscle and nerve injury, using an anterior approach also offers patients: